Community Visitors Scheme volunteer support

-Find a friend to connect to with a Friendly Visitor volunteer…
+Find a friend to connect with a Community Visitor volunteer…

 Having social connections is essential for maintaining your mental and physical health, particularly as you age.
 The Community Visitor Scheme is an Australian government initiative that aims at reducing and/or preventing the impact of social isolation amongst older Australians.
 The program achieves this by matching volunteers with older Australians in the local community.